Tuna and billfish larval distributions in a warming ocean: Introduction

 Tuna and billfish are known for their extraordinary physique that captivates public and scientific imagination alike.
 Tuna, for example, have motivated a large body of work on their swimming~\cite{watanabe2015comparative, shadwick2008thunniform, dewar1994studies} and metabolic~\cite{estess2014bioenergetics, jusup2014simple, jusup2011full, korsmeyer2001tuna, korsmeyer1996aerobic} performance, inspiring even the design of biomimetic underwater autonomous vehicles~\cite{wainwright2020tunas}.
 The ability to perform at high levels enables tuna and billfish to populate all oceans and migrate over extreme distances~\cite{watanabe2015comparative, reygondeau2012biogeography, graham2004tuna}, as well as occupy the ecological niche of apex marine predators~\cite{watanabe2015comparative, kitchell1999keystone, olson1986apex}.

 The ecophysiology of tuna and billfish underpins their socioeconomic status.
 Their muscular bodies and cosmopolitan distribution make them a highly sought-after catch.
-The tuna fishery is thus the most valuable one in monetary terms~\cite{mckinney2020netting, guillotreau2017local}, whereas billfish are both highly prized as gamefish and subject to regional commercial fishing~\cite{holland1998ecotourism}.
+Tuna fisheries collectively achieve a high monetary value~\cite{mckinney2020netting, guillotreau2017local}, whereas billfish are a prised gamefish~\cite{holland1998ecotourism}.
 The global exploitation of tuna and billfish has raised concerns about overfishing and the sustainability of wild stocks~\cite{collette2011high, juan2011global}.
-To address these concerns, major fishing powers are coordinating management and conservation efforts through the operations of regional fisheries management organizations (RFMOs), with the goal of establishing sustainable tuna and billfish fisheries.
+To address these concerns, major fishing powers are coordinating management and conservation efforts through the operations of regional fisheries management organisations (RFMOs), with the goal of establishing sustainable tuna and billfish fisheries.

 An increasingly complete understanding of fish ecophysiology is essential for effective management and conservation of wild stocks~\cite{horodysky2016fisheries}.
 Ecophysiology provides insight into how functional traits contribute to fisheries-driven population risks~\cite{murua2017fast, juan2015population} and can help identify targets for monitoring that simplify population health assessments~\cite{haberle2023fish, marn2020quantifying, ijima2019effects}.
-Despite its importance, the ecophysiology of tuna and billfish is incomplete, particularly with regards to their basin-wide spawning and larval habitats in a warming ocean~\cite{llopiz2015global, reglero2014worldwide}.
-We address this gap in knowledge using a larval survey dataset for the period from 1960 to 1985 collected across the Pacific Ocean (Figure~\ref{fig:dataset}a).
-The dataset, previously described in the literature~\cite{buenafe2022global, nishikawa1985average}, includes records of species, geolocation, effort (in m$^3$\,min$^{-1}$), and sea-surface temperature (SST).
-Our analysis focuses on nine tuna and billfish species identified with confidence, out of the 24 species or multi-species groups documented in the dataset (Figure~\ref{fig:dataset}b).
+Reflecting its importance, the ecophysiology of tuna and billfish has been continually studied since at least the 1960s~\cite{rossifanelli1960oxygen, graham1975heat, barkley1978skipjack, block2001tuna, kitagawa2015biology}.
+These efforts notwithstanding, important knowledge gaps persist, particularly with regards to basin-wide spawning and larval habitats in a warming ocean~\cite{llopiz2015global, reglero2014worldwide}.
+A consequence is that tuna and billfish stock assessments face substantial recruitment uncertainty, driving large population fluctuations~\cite{shelton2011fluctuations}, and thus undermining effective fishery management.